Ivorforce/NumDot/docs/how-to-install/alternatives.rst

 NumPy
 -----

 `NumPy <https://numpy.org>`_ is the most popular tensor math solution.
-If the the most mature ecosystem is your biggest concern, this is your best option.
+If using the most mature ecosystem is your biggest concern, this is your best option.

 **Pro**